-Adverse reaction information for ARTHROTEC is derived from Phase III multinational controlled clinical trials in over 2,000 patients receiving ARTHROTEC 50 or ARTHROTEC 75, as well as from blinded, controlled trials of diclofenac delayed-release tablets and misoprostol tablets.
+Adverse reaction information for ARTHROTEC is derived from multinational controlled clinical trials in over 2,000 patients receiving ARTHROTEC 50 or ARTHROTEC 75, as well as from blinded, controlled trials of diclofenac sodium delayed-release tablets and misoprostol tablets.

 GI disorders had the highest reported incidence of adverse reactions for patients receiving ARTHROTEC.
 These events were generally minor, but led to discontinuation of therapy in 9% of patients on ARTHROTEC and 5% of patients on diclofenac sodium.
 For GI ulcer rates, [see Clinical Studies (14)].

 ARTHROTEC can cause more abdominal pain, diarrhea, and other GI symptoms than diclofenac alone.

 Diarrhea and abdominal pain developed early in the course of therapy, and were usually self-limited (resolved after 2 to 7 days).
 Rare instances of profound diarrhea leading to severe dehydration have been reported in patients receiving misoprostol.
 Patients with an underlying condition such as inflammatory bowel disease, or those in whom dehydration, were it to occur, would be dangerous, should be monitored carefully if ARTHROTEC is prescribed.
 The incidence of diarrhea can be minimized by administering ARTHROTEC with food and by avoiding coadministration with magnesium-containing antacids.

 Gynecological disorders previously reported with misoprostol use have also been reported for women receiving ARTHROTEC (see below).
 Postmenopausal vaginal bleeding may be related to administration of ARTHROTEC.
 If it occurs, diagnostic workup should be undertaken to rule out gynecological pathology [see Boxed Warnings, Contraindications (4) and Warnings and Precautions (5)].

 Other adverse experiences reported occasionally with ARTHROTEC, diclofenac or other NSAIDs, or misoprostol are: